Pacific Stroke Prevention

 Pacific language resources

 Information about stroke in Cook Islands, Samoan and Tongan languages.
-Click on the images to download:
+Click on the links to download:

 Q: What is your background with stroke and how did you get involved with the Stroke Foundation?

 A: After working in the Public health services for over 14 years in various roles I was encouraged to apply for this role.
 The Pacific Stroke Prevention project started out of a concern from the Stroke Foundation that our Pacific communities’ awareness of stroke and stroke risk factors are low.
 We are having strokes at a younger age and experiencing poor outcomes post stroke.
 The report was done for the SF recommended to employ a health promoter to work in the community to raise awareness amongst Pacific peoples of what stroke is and the risk factors of stroke.